midhunkalarikkal/FullDomain/Notes/MongoDB.md

 });
 ```

 `$text` - used for performing full-text search in MongoDB.
-To use $text, you need to create a text index.
+To use $text, we need to create a text index.
 ```js
 db.collectionName.createIndex( { title : "text" } ) ;
 db.collectionName.find( { $text : { $search : "mongodb"}})